bassg0navy/doggone/README.md

 </p>

 # doggone
-Doggone is a cli tool to corral one-off resources back into state with the remaining cattle.
+Doggone is a cli tool to corral one-off infrastructure resources back into state with the rest of the heard.
 It leverages Pulumi's automation API and GitHub provider.

 ## Why Doggone?